 Ramesh Jain is an entrepreneur, researcher, and educator.

-He is a Donald Bren Professor in Information and Computer Sciences at University of California, Irvine where he is doing research in Event Web and experiential computing.
+He is a Donald Bren Professor in Information & Computer Sciences at University of California, Irvine.
+His current research passion is in addressing health issues using cybernetic principles building on the progress in sensors, mobile, processing, and storage technologies.
+He is founding director of the Institute for Future Health at UCI.
 Earlier he served on faculty of Georgia Tech, University of California at San Diego, The university of Michigan, Ann Arbor, Wayne State University, and Indian Institute of Technology, Kharagpur.
 He is a Fellow of AAAS, ACM, IEEE, AAAI, IAPR, and SPIE.
-His current research interests are in processing massive number of geo-spatial heterogeneous data streams for building Smart Social System, particularly systems for Future Health of people.
-He is the recipient of several awards including the ACM SIGMM Technical Achievement Award 2010.

-Klara Nahrstedt received her BA in mathematics from Humboldt University, Berlin, in 1984, and M.Sc. degree in numerical analysis from the same university in 1985.
-She was a research scientist in the Institute for Informatik in Berlin until 1990.
+Klara Nahrstedt received her Diploma in Mathematics from Humboldt University, Berlin, Germany in numerical analysis in 1985.
 In 1995 she received her PhD from the University of Pennsylvania in the Department of Computer and Information Science.
-She is the member of ACM and IEEE Fellow.
+She is the ACM Fellow, IEEE Fellow, and member of the German National Academy of Sciences (Leopoldina Society).